chicagomaroon/data-visualizations/README.md

 # The Chicago Maroon’s Data Visualizations
 Feature stories by The Chicago Maroon are grouped by year into corresponding folders.

-## [For Head Developer] The Visuals are served via this URL template
+## [For the Lead Developer] The Visuals are served via this URL template
 URL Template: `https://chicagomaroon.github.io/data-visualizations/[PATH TO FILE]`

 URL Example: `https://chicagomaroon.github.io/data-visualizations/2023/thifting-growth/thifting-growth.min.html`